 At the Brain Initiative Symposium, Dr. Miller presented the lab's research on individual differences in brain activity and advised researchers to "consider the individual while mapping the brain."
 He noted that group maps of brain activity (constructed by averaging the brain activity of all subjects) are not representative of individual brain maps.
 Since individual differences are stable across time, Dr. Miller suggested researchers should consider and account for individual variability when trying to map the human brain.
 Click here to learn more about the Brain Initiative.

-The Miller lab extends their deepest congratulations to Dr. Danielle King for earning her doctoral degree in Psychological and Brain Science.
+The Miller Lab extends their deepest congratulations to Dr. Danielle King for earning her doctoral degree in Psychological and Brain Science.
 In June, Danielle King gave a talk on her dissertation research, “Patterns of brain activity associated with successful retrieval of memories of perceived and imagined events."
-Although her presence will be greatly missed here in the Miller lab, we are excited for her as she begins her work as a Post-Doctoral Fellow at University of Texas, Dallas under Dr. Michael D. Rugg.
+Although her presence will be greatly missed here in the Miller Lab, we are excited for her as she begins her work as a Post-Doctoral Fellow at University of Texas, Dallas under Dr. Michael D. Rugg.

-This summer, the Miller Lab hosted two high-school student interns as part of the Research Mentorship Program.
+The Miller Lab hosted two high-school student interns as part of the Research Mentorship Program.
 Vijiya Dasari, a rising junior from Memphis, Tennessee, and Connor Stephenson, a rising senior from Salem, Illinois, worked on two research projects along with their mentor, Nikki Marinsek.
 Vijiya tested how well the Bayesian model predicts subjects' behavior as they form and evaluate rules and Connor helped analyze neuroimaging data with the goal of uncovering the neural correlates of hypothesis formation and evaluation.
 During the six week program, the students wrote computer programs, collected behavioral data, analyzed neuroimaging or behavioral data, and got their brains scanned at our Brain Imaging Center.
 At the end of the program, the students gave a talk about their research and presented a poster at a research symposium.